-We recomend starting this hike from the Centre at lunchtime, taking the bus to the small village of Selden in the Gastern valley.
+We recomend beginning this hike from the centre at lunchtime, hiking to the small village of Selden in the Gasterntal valley.
 From here, venture up to the top of the valley, and up towards our hut, Gfellalp, in time for dinner.
 This is a perfect spot for stargazing, or simply enjoying a nice campfire outside!
 The hike down in the morning takes in the rest of the spectacular Gasterntal valley, descending through a gorge with incredible views across Kandersteg and down the Kander Valley.

 This is only a guide.
 Times might change according to the weather and the group’s ability.

 |15:00||Arrive at Waldhus follow route 14 to Selden|

 |17:30||Arrive at Gfellalp hut|